 Steps to a Career as a Bounty Hunter in Tennessee

-The process to becoming a bounty hunter in Tennessee is quite simple; you must have the proper training and complete a criminal background check.
+The process to become a bounty hunter in Tennessee is relatively simple: you must have the proper training and complete a criminal background check.
 Bounty hunters in the state of Tennessee must work for a professional bail bondsman.
 For a fee paid by the bail bondsman, bounty hunters apprehend fugitives who have failed to appear in court.
 In Tennessee, the steps to becoming a bounty hunter are as follows:

 1. Complete the required training.

-The state of Tennessee requires all bounty hunters to complete a training course on the bail system.
+The state of Tennessee requires all bounty hunters to complete a training course on the bail system, such as those offered by the Tennessee Association of Professional Bail Agents (TAPBA).
 Bounty hunter training will typically include surveillance techniques, interviewing skills, investigative methods, and laws and rules relating to bail recovery in Tennessee.
 Upon completing the training class, you will receive a pocket card certifying that you have completed the mandatory training.
 In addition to the required training course, it could also benefit your career to obtain a certificate or two-year degree in criminal justice or a related field.
 A degree in criminal justice focuses on real-world applications and practical skills related to the legal system.

 3. Begin working as a bounty hunter.